Toxic Childhood

 Find out More

-Visit Sue Palmer’s Web Site – Palmer has published several books on child development and education, her most recent publication argues for raising the school starting age to seven!
+Having said that some of her most recent books on child development and education are worth a read.
+Her most recent publication argues for raising the school starting age to seven!

 Related Posts